DevSecOps: Integrating Security into Your CI/CD Pipeline

 Build Stage: Catch It Early

-The moment code is committed, security checks start:
+The moment code is committed, security checks start.
+This is your first line of defense.

 Pro tip: Make this fast.
 If security scans take 20 minutes, developers will find ways around them.
-Aim for under 2 minutes.
+They'll merge code without waiting for scans.
+They'll disable the checks "just this once."
+Aim for under 2 minutes for the entire security scan suite.
+Fast feedback keeps developers engaged and compliant.

 Test Stage: Simulate Real Attacks

-Your staging environment should be a security testing ground:
+Your staging environment should be a security testing ground where you actively try to break your own application.

 Deploy Stage: Final Checks

-Right before production deployment, do these final checks:
+Right before production deployment, do these final checks.
+This is your last chance to catch issues before they affect customers.

 Automation Best Practices: Don't Annoy Your Developers